arha83/pong_java/README.md

-A pong game in java (I don't like java aaaaaaaaaaaa 😩)
+### A pong game in java (I don't like java aaaaaaaaaaaa 😩)
+This is an assignment project for my advanced programming class.
+The goal is to make a pong game using `SimpleGameWindow.class` file provided by TA.

+Features that the game must have (based on TA's sayings):
+- Graphical User Interface
+- Gameplay mechanics *(Is there a game without gameplay mechanics???)*
+- Player controls *(Pong is not a zero-player game; Ofcourse it has player input 😑)*
+- Collision detection
+- Score tracking
+- Game over conditions
+- Customization
+- Power-ups

+Extra features for extra points:
+- AI opponent
+- Difficulty levels
+- Multiplayer Network Support *(I'm not gonna do this LOL)*
+- Animations
+- Version control *(That's why you are here)*
+- Code comments

 ## Table of contents
 0. [Table of contents](#table-of-contents) (Recursion haha 😉)